jayanth71/Sales_analysis/README.md

 ## Setup

-* Clone the repository
-To clone  the respository to system
+* To clone  the respository to system
 Install git on your system from https://git-scm.com/book/en/v2/Getting-Started-Installing-Git